ZainCode20/chatgpt_clone_bot/README.md

 # chatgpt_clone_bot
 chat bot
-everyone can usr this code
+everyone can use this code
 use there api key